 It is important that cranes be properly maintained.
 No one should be working underneath a suspended load.
 The work area should be clearly barricaded and workers should be aware of the swing radius of the crane.
 All components of the crane’s construction should be inspected regularly and load limits set by the manufacturer should be observed.

 The construction of concrete and masonry walls is particularly hazardous because of the immense loads these walls must bear.
 Struck by accidents occur during this type of construction when:

 Workers involved in a struck by accident typically suffer severe injuries that can range from lacerations and broken bones to head and neck injuries and traumatic brain injury (TBI).
 Debris ejected from power tools can cause puncture wounds including eye injuries.
 Powder-actuated tools are so powerful that their operators must be trained and licensed.

 There are many steps employers can take to prevent struck by accidents in the workplace.
 The first step should be providing training for workers in the safe operation of tools and machinery.
 Personal protective equipment such as hard hats and goggles must be provided when necessary and they should be regularly inspected for wear and tear.
 All machinery, tools, and vehicles in use should also be maintained and inspected for parts that are loose or worn.
 Other actions that prevent struck by accidents include:

-If you or a loved one has been injured in an accident caused by defective tools or equipment, contact a Philadelphia Workers’ Compensation lawyer at the Law Offices of Gross & Kenny, LLP, to discuss your legal options.
+If you or a loved one has been injured in an accident caused by defective tools or equipment, contact a Philadelphia Workers’ Compensation lawyer of Gross & Kenny, LLP, to discuss your legal options.
 Schedule a free consultation by completing our online form or calling our Center City offices at 267-589-0090.